NREL/PV_ICE/docs/sphinx/source/data.rst

 Output Data
 ------------------
-The CEMFC calculates virgin material, landfilled and recycled materials, and the many other  steps in the Mass Flow Diagram for each year dynamically.
+PV ICE calculates virgin material, landfilled and recycled materials, and the many other steps in the Mass Flow Diagram for each year dynamically.
 It appends these annual results to the dataframe loaded from baseline_module and baseline_materials.
 A description of the output columns is below.

 CEMFC Outputs